Priors from Envisioned Posterior Judgments: A Novel Elicitation Approach With Application to Bayesian Clinical Trials

 \subsection{Initial elicitation}

 The inferred prior mean and standard deviation (SD) in metres for each expert are displayed in Table 2.
-This table was ordered from least coherent to most coherent, measured by MSD.
-There was a large variation in both the means (-30.8m to 3.8m) and the SD (0.2m to 118.6m), indicating that beliefs about the time trend were highly diverse.
+This table was ordered from least coherent to most coherent, measured by RMSD.
+There was a large variation in both the means ($-30.8$m to 3.8m) and the SD (0.2m to 118.6m), indicating that beliefs about the time trend were highly diverse.
 However, the coherency measures indicate that there was poor coherence in the responses for many of the experts, which raises doubt as to whether these priors truly reflect the experts' beliefs.
-Figure 1 shows the observed against predicted responses for two experts, one who achieved very good coherence and one who achieved poor coherence.
+Figure 1 shows the observed versus predicted responses for two experts, one who achieved very good coherence and one who achieved poor coherence.

-Three experts (1, 2, 3) achieved a RMSD less than 3 metres.
-Note, though, that the expert who achieved the highest coherency (1) had an inferred prior mean of -0.3 and SD of 0.2, indicating they were nearly certain that the mean change was very close to zero.
+Three experts (1, 2, 3) achieved a RMSD less than 3m.
+Note, though, that the expert who achieved the highest coherency (1) had an inferred prior mean of $-0.3$m and SD of 0.2m, indicating they were nearly certain that the mean change was very close to zero.
 For this expert, a concern would be whether this degree of certainty could be justified, despite the judgments being coherent.
-Examination of the individual responses for expert 10 strongly suggested the expert misunderstood what was requested, which would explain their large values for the prior SD and the incoherency measures.
+Examination of the individual responses for expert 10 strongly suggested the expert misunderstood what was requested, which would explain their large values for the prior SD and for the incoherency measure.

 An example of individual feedback packages can be found in the Supplementary Material S2.
 JE conducted virtual meetings in which three people attended to clarify the process and provide more detailed explanations.